Studies link migraines to Vitamin D and CoQ10 deficiency

 Found in oily fish and organ meats, such as beef liver, organic chicken, whole grains, sesame seeds, broccoli, cauliflower.

-Found in dark leafy greens, black beans, salmon, avocado, pumpkin seeds, yoghurt, almonds, banana, figs. You could also try About Health’s special magnesium formula, Element 12, which also contains vitamin B2.
+Found in dark leafy greens, black beans, salmon, avocado, pumpkin seeds, yogurt, almonds, banana, figs. You could also try About Health’s special magnesium formula, Element 12, which also contains vitamin B2.

 Riboflavin (Vitamin B2)